 Explore folder with logging information

-After processing the PDF, a window will open in Finder (on Mac OS X) or in the Explorer (on Windows), revealing a folder (having a time stamp at the start of its name) with all the logging data and associated files inside it.
+After processing the PDF, a window will open in Finder (on Mac OS X) or in the Explorer (on Windows), revealing a folder (having a time stamp as folder name) with all the logging data and associated files inside it.

 Structure of the files subfolders in the logging folder